mdda/mdda.github.io/_posts/AI/2020-09-12-presentation-at-sginnovate.md

 My talk outlined some of the key areas addressed by "AI", but also :

-*  The wide variety of jobs available in "AI"; and that
+*  The wide variety of jobs available in "AI"
-*  'Regular developers' could pick up the skills to take advantage of these new opportunities
+*  That Regular Developers could pick up the skills to take advantage of these new opportunities

 The slides for my talk (as a 824Kb PDF) are here :